zhudotexe/kani/docs/community/contributing.rst

 .. note::
     For 3rd party packages, we recommend using the ``kani.ext.*`` namespace (e.g. ``kani.ext.my_cool_extension``).

-    To get started with building a kani extension package, you can use the `kani extension template repository <https://github.com/zhudotexe/kani-ext-template>`_!
+    To get started with building a kani extension package, see :doc:`extensions`!
-    This repo contains the right directory layout to use the ``kani.ext.*`` namespace and the PyPI packaging basics to make your package available on pip.

 If you're unsure whether a contribution is better suited as a core library contribution or an extension package, open up a discussion on the GitHub repository.
-We're also happy to showcase cool projects using kani in our README!
+We're also happy to showcase cool projects using kani (see :doc:`showcase`)!

 That said, if you think you have an idea that fits well into the kani core library, read on!